-- State Fellow:Katie Rainwater
+- State Program Coordinator:Katie Rainwater

-For more information, please contact Katie.
+For more information on getting involved with FoodCorps in North Carolina, please contact Katie.

 Why Serve in North Carolina?

-North Carolina’s economy is deeply rooted in agriculture: over 20% of the workforce is employed by the industry, and the state is the number one producer of sweet potatoes, flue-cured tobacco, and broiler chickens across the entire country.
+North Carolina’s economy is deeply rooted in agriculture; over 20% of the workforce is employed by the industry, and the state is the number one producer of sweet potatoes, flue-cured tobacco, and broiler chickens across the entire country.

 Beginning in 1997, North Carolina was one of the first states to incorporate a statewide farm to school initiative that sources NC-grown produce for school meals.
 Today, the NCDA Farm to School Program reaches over one million children across the entire state, serving over a million pounds of locally grown produce each year.
 North Carolina also has the designation of being one of the first states to adopt FoodCorps in communities under the Direction of the Center for Environmental Farming Systems (CEFS), North Carolina 4-H, and in collaboration with many community partners.